List of Mr. Belvedere episodes

 This is the complete episode list for the U.S. TV series Mr. Belvedere, which spanned 6 seasons.
 There were 7 episodes made for season 1, and 22 episodes made for each subsequent season.
 A total of 117 episodes in the 6 seasons were produced for the ABC television network from 1985 to 1990, with some episodes being shelved by ABC, only to make their debut in off-network syndication.
 Each episode was videotaped before a live audience at ABC Television Center (now The Prospect Studios) in Hollywood, CA, (Sunset Gower Studios in the Pilot and Season 1) utilizing a multi-camera setup, though some episodes occasionally did on-location shoots.
 Also occasionally, the show did multi-part episodes.
 There were three in total (one from season 3, one from season 4, and one from season 6), and all of them were two-parts long.

 All episodes are arranged in the order of first television airing.
-Information on ratings for first-run airings, for all but 10 episodes, came from Broadcasting Magazine.
+Information on ratings for first-run airings comes from Broadcasting Magazine and USA Today.

 Tape dates (whenever available) have been compiled from various scripts, and other production materials online.